mild-blue/opentiny-docs/CONTRIBUTING.md

 : Content to help developers get our products up and running quickly.
 Use *quickstart*.

 rich text editor, rich-text editor, RTE
-: Most common way to refer to TinyMCE’s product category.
+: Most common way to refer to OpenTiny’s product category.

 Use rich text editor rather than rich-text editor (even if the later may be more technically correct).
 Do not use RTE.